KEEZ-RobG/docs/docs/faq/network.md

 1. The validator's chain is not synced with the canonical head.
 2. The validator needed more than 6 seconds to propose the block.

-### How to setup my node to maximize my peers?
+### How do I maximize peers on my node?

+There are settings in the node configuration to maximize peers, but more peers increase bandwidth usage and do not necessarily lead to benefits.

-In the normal case a node will connect to max peers.
-But each peer has an evaluation step that will judge if the node is "worthy" otherwise it will say "goodbye".
-You can check the logs to see if you get many of the goodbye messages.
+Normally, a node will connect to max peers, but each peer has an evaluation step that will judge if the node is "worthy."
+Otherwise, it will say "goodbye."
+You can check the logs for goodbye messages.

-Max peers can be configured in the configuration of your node, but more peers increase bandwidth and do not necessarily lead to benefits.

-### Why is there a difference between my peers on the execution stats and consensus stats website?
+### Why are my peers on the execution and consensus stats websites different?

-With the Bellatrix fork Geth must follow the beacon chain.
-It will sync up by itself only to the final epoch.

-It means that once finality is reached it is not necessarily important how many peers the execution node has.
+With the Bellatrix fork, Geth must follow the beacon chain, and it will sync by itself only to the final epoch.
+This means it is not necessarily important how many peers the execution node has after reaching finality.

-The peers in execution and consensus are also not necesseraly the same.
-There is no mechanism where the consensus is telling the execution node which peers it is connected to and vice versa.
+Also, there is no mechanism linking consensus peers and execution node peers—they are not necessarily the same.

 ### What ports must be open on a node?